PHOTO: Germany's Fabian Kreim finished second for Skoda in his first-ever gravel rally (Geoff Ridder pic)

-SKODA teammates Gaurav Gill of India and Pontus Tidemand of Sweden are set for a close fight to the finish of the International Rally of Queensland after ending today’s stages at Imbil north of the Sunshine Coast less than five seconds apart.
+MRF Skoda teammates Fabian Kreim of Germany and Gaurav Gill of India are set to fight a close battle to the finish of the International Rally of Whangarei after completing today’s stages just 4.6 seconds apart.